tomasferrarisenda/bootstrap-lab/notes.md

 Also learned about CasC for jenkins, tried to CasC everything as much as possible, in order to get "1-click deployment".
 Got pretty far, though not fully 1-click.

 On friday I get challenge from mauricio.
-Not what I was expecting but I'll be putting the lab I set up to good use.
+Not what I was expecting but I might as well put the lab to good use.

 # STEP BY STEP
 1. General overview of task and files